- Current Students

 (see the Graduate Education Catalog for a complete list of Rules and Regulations)

-■ Continuous Registration: From the first semester of course work until the final semester of graduation, the student must be continuously registered, even if for 0 credit hours.
-Otherwise the student is not considered a student at the university.
-Continuous registration for the fall and spring semesters (but not the summer) is the responsibility of the student; failure to register each semester results in significant fines imposed by the Graduate School.
+■ Continuous Registration: From the first semester of course work until the final semester of graduation, students must be continuously registered, even if for 0 credit hours.
+Otherwise they are not considered students at the university.
+Continuous registration for the fall and spring semesters (but not the summer) is the responsibility of the student.

-■ Required Grades: To remain in good academic standing the Department expects the student to maintain a 3.5 (B+) grade point average.
-Regarding lower grade point averages, the policy of the Graduate Education Catalog is as follows:
+■ Expected Grades: To remain in good academic standing, the Department expects students to maintain a 3.5 grade point average.

-■ Residency: Ph.D. students are expected to remain in residence, doing study and research.
-In rare cases, students may petition to be non-resident only after they have completed all their course-work and their examinations, and have had their prospectus approved.
+■ Residency: Ph.D. students are expected to remain in residence during the first three years.
+Students may petition to be non-resident only after they have completed the oral defense of their prospectus.

 Next: Language Competencies